2. Tutorial

 └── test (test data folder)

-It is advisable to do a visual inspection on the tiles to ensure that the tiling has worked as expected and that crowns and images align.
-This can be done quickly with the inbuilt detectron2 visualisation tools.
+It is recommended to visually inspect the tiles before training to ensure that the tiling has worked as expected and that crowns and images align.
+This can be done with the inbuilt detectron2 visualisation tools.
+For RGB tiles (.png), the following code can be used to visualise the training data.

 from detectron2.data import DatasetCatalog, MetadataCatalog